Particular/docs.particular.net/tutorials/nservicebus-step-by-step/2-sending-a-command/tutorial.md

 In this lesson, we'll focus on [commands](/nservicebus/messaging/messages-events-commands.md#command).
 In [Lesson 4: Publishing events](../4-publishing-events/) we'll expand to look at events as well.

-To define a command, create a class and mark it with the `ICommand` marker interface.
+To define a command, create a class and mark it with the `ICommand` interface.

 snippet: Command